BrendanSluke/FizzBuzzSolver/README.md

 This specific implementation is written in C# and it uses the ASP.NET Core framework for the web API feature.

-## Get Started Using the API
+## Getting Started Using the API

 The quickest way to get the Fizz Buzz Solver up and running is to run the API locally.

-Once you have an instance of the API running, you can navigate to `/swagger/index.html` to start manually making requests again the `/api/solve` endpoint.
+Once you have an instance of the API running, you can navigate to `/swagger/index.html` to start manually making requests against the `/api/solve` endpoint.

 Example Requests and Responses are listed below.